espocrm/documentation/docs/administration/formula.md

 #### ATTRIBUTE

 Attribute name usually is the same as a system field name.
-Fields are listed in Entity Manager > ... > Fields.
+Fields are listed at Administration > Entity Manager > {Entity Type} > Fields.

 Field types having multiple attributes: